 The Global Development Network (GDN) makes grants and awards for research in economics, public policy, and other social sciences.
-Thematic areas in the GDN include agriculture; energy; environment and climate change; and water – among many others.
+Thematic areas in the GDN include agriculture and environment – among many others.

 GDN’s premise is that good policy research, when properly applied, can accelerate development and improve people’s lives.

 Grant Programs for Agriculture, Energy, Environment, Natural Resources

 1 — Global Development Awards and Medals Competition.
 Themes for the awards differ from year to year.
 The awards are open to citizens and permanent residents of developing and transition countries.

 2 — Global Research Projects.
 Each global project involves case studies in different countries on a common theme, and each operates via networking among researchers from different countries.
 Most global projects are for multiple years, and most are funded by major donor organizations.
 Each project is unique in terms of who is eligible to participate.
 The size of grants is highly variable.

 About Global Research